Ar7Backup/generator/README.md

 Can easily be accessed by link: https://eduardoartioli.github.io/generator/

 ## Usage

-### Paint
-The idea is simple, click on the boxes of the matrix forming the desired character.
+Click on the boxes of the matrix forming the desired character.
 As soon as you click, you will see the data being generated.

 ### Inserting the data into the dataset